aoloe/scribus-manual-troubleshooting/NOTES.md

 Warning: it's very likely that it's not a good idea to create this document.
 Probably, we will move the content to each specific manual in a "Troubleshooting" chapter.

+## Scribus is slow

+- set the preview level to "small" in the outline window.

 ## Missing fonts